 They may shift off their duty to the loss of their souls, or save their souls by the loss of such trifles.
-If they esteem their souls above the world, and can be content to put all other things to the hazard for their salvation, making account to save nothing but them by Christianity; then they come up to Christ's terms, and may warrantably and boldly call him their Lord and Master; and to sweeten this choice to them, he doth, in my text, balance the soul and all the world, weighing them one against the other, and shews them the infinite odds and disproportion betwixt them: "What is a man profited, if he shall gain the whole world, and "lose his own soul? or what shall a man give in exchange for "his soul?"
+If they esteem their souls above the world, and can be content to put all other things to the hazard for their salvation, making account to save nothing but them by Christianity; then they come up to Christ's terms, and may warrantably and boldly call him their Lord and Master; and to sweeten this choice to them, he doth, in my text, balance the soul and all the world, weighing them one against the other, and shews them the infinite odds and disproportion betwixt them: "What is a man profited, if he shall gain the whole world, and "lose his own soul?"

-What is a man profited ?]
-There is a plain meiosis in the phrase; and the meaning is, how inestimably and irreparably is a man damnified ! what a soul-ruining bargain would a man make !
+What is a man profited?]
+There is a plain meiosis in the phrase; and the meaning is, how inestimably and irreparably is a man damnified! what a soul-ruining bargain would a man make!